Events in Tunbridge Wells

 Dramatic twilight live performances are an outstanding evening out at the Hever Castle Festival Theatre or Scotney Castle.
 Bring your own hamper, picnic chairs and candelbra!

-Local & Live kicks off at the end of August (ooh yes another bank holiday!), a festival of local music in the open air.
+Local & Live kicks off at the end of August (yes, another bank holiday!), a chance to listen to some real live local music.

 Often surrendering Summer with great reluctance, this month can still remain warm.
 Now that school is back, the adults can play again!